logo

 • Playing musical instruments - Playing musical instruments is a wonderful approach to enhance brain activity and improve memory.

-People with an IQ 78 are capable of doing easy and repetitive tasks that do not need a high level of expertise or understanding.
+People with an IQ of 78 are capable of doing easy and repetitive tasks that do not need a high level of expertise or understanding.

 II.
 American former professional boxers IQ